wvbdev/wvbdev.github.io/README.md

 # legacy.wvbforum.xyz
 ## Introduction
-A portal for legacy computers and devices by [Windows Vista Bar](https://wvbforum.xyz).
+A portal for legacy computers and devices by [Windows Vista Bar](https://community.wvbtech.com).

 The site is designed by [@solderwire (巨硬中冰)](https://github.com/solderwire) using Microsoft FrontPage 2003.
 Maintained by [@JC_ProPlus](https://github.com/JC-ProPlus) and [@solderwire (巨硬中冰)](https://github.com/solderwire).

-This site only contains basic HTML and it's not HTTPS-only, maintaining maximum compatbility with legacy browsers and hardware.
+This site only contains plain HTML and it's not HTTPS-strict, maintaining maximum compatbility with legacy browsers and devices.

 ## Functions
 * Test the network connection between your legacy device and the Internet